dib-lab/2021-paper-ibd/manuscript.md

 *F. prausnitzii* is an obligate anaerobe  [@doi:10.1038/ismej.2016.176].
 *F. prausnitzii* is extremely sensitive to oxygen, though it may be able to withstand oxygen exposure for up to 24 hours depending on the availability of metabolites for extracellular electron transfer [@doi:10.1038/ismej.2016.176].
 *G. formicilis* is a strictly anaerobic bacteria that produces both formic acid and butyric acid [@doi:10.1099/00207713-25-2-202].
-*Lachnospira eligens* is an obligate anaerobe that is unable to tolerate atmospheric oxygen for an hour [@doi:10.1186/s13073-017-0490-5].
+*Lachnospira eligens_A* is an obligate anaerobe that is unable to tolerate atmospheric oxygen for an hour [@doi:10.1186/s13073-017-0490-5].
 -->

 A substantial fraction of dominating set pieces were more abundant in CD than nonIBD in five metapangenome graphs (**Figure @fig:dda**).